Capital city: Helsinki

 The capital of Finland, Helsinki, offers the most opportunities for Finns and expats alike.
 The city is the largest in the country.
-The economy and the job market is flourishing and attracts people looking for a better way of life.
+The economy and the job market are flourishing and attracting people looking for a better way of life.

-There are good schools and hospitals, English is spoken widely and the weather is actually nicer and warmer than you might think (except in winter, of course).
+There are good schools and hospitals, English is spoken widely, and the weather is actually nicer and warmer than you might think (except in winter, of course).
 Even though most of the population speaks good English, it would be fantastic if you could learn some basic and conversational Swedish or Finnish.
 Overall, the capital is considered a safe city with safe roads.
-It is family-friendly and there are a lot of things to do in your spare time.
+It is family-friendly, and there are many things to do in your spare time.
 That being said, it is also the most expensive city in the country to live in.

-If you’re into beautiful cities with amazing nature, Savonlinna might be the right choice for you.
-It’s one of the prettiest cities in Finland and offers many options for the outdoorsy types.
+Finland has a lot of beautiful cities with amazing nature, a fine example of which is Savonlinna.
+It’s one of the prettiest cities in the country and offers many options for the outdoorsy types.
 The city is also very affordable to live in.

 As a British citizen, you do not need a visa to go to Finland.
-Also, you can stay there for up to three months without the submission of any documentation.
+Also, you can stay there for up to three months without submitting any documentation.
 However, if you plan on staying longer than that period, you have to apply for residency.
-You have to inform the Finnish government and wait to receive a personal identity code to become a legal resident in the country.
+You must inform the Finnish government and wait for a personal identity code to become a legal resident in the country.

 Citizenship application takes between 10 and 16 months to process and get results.
 There are two options – an electronic and a paper application.
 The former costs €420 and the latter €520.